macder/wfv-validation/README.md

 Why is this a problem?

 The user is no longer on the form.
-To send them back (i.e a required field was missed), we need to do a HTTP redirect.
-At this point the `$_POST` with the input is gone... which would have been useful to repopulate the form.
-In order to persist the users input, it needs to be stored in `GET`, a session, or a cookie.
+To send them back (i.e missed required field), we need to redirect.
+Now the `$_POST` with the input is gone... that would have been useful to repopulate the form.
+In order to persist that input, it needs to be stored in `GET`, or in the browser as a session or cookie.

-Neither is elegant, and both are clunky.
+Neither is elegant, both are clunky.

 Far too common the solution to `SELF_POST` the form is to capture the `$_POST` and run the logic in a template file.
 Albeit this solves the redirect problem, having logic in a template file is a poor separation of concerns and an anti-pattern.
 It gets messy and confusing fast.